satyaGannapureddy/UMBC-DATA606-Capstone/docs/report.md

 Job seekers: Independently check the authenticity of job postings before applying

-Overall, the Streamlit application bridges the gap between model development and real-world usability, showcasing how advanced NLP and machine learning techniques can be deployed as an accessible and practical solution for fraud detection.
+Overall, the Streamlit application bridges the gap between model development and real world usability, showcasing how advanced NLP and machine learning techniques can be deployed as an accessible and practical solution for fraud detection.

 # 7. Conclusion
 ### Project Summary & Impact

 This project aimed to identify fraudulent job postings using machine learning and natural language processing techniques.
 By examining both the text of job descriptions and structured metadata, the analysis showed that machine learning models can successfully differentiate between legitimate and fake job postings.
-Although traditional TF-IDF–based models performed reasonably well, they had difficulty accurately detecting fraudulent postings, largely due to the imbalance between real and fake listings in the dataset.
+Although traditional TF IDF based models performed reasonably well, they had difficulty accurately detecting fraudulent postings, largely due to the imbalance between real and fake listings in the dataset.

-To address this limitation, LLM-based embeddings were introduced, which significantly improved the model’s ability to understand the semantic context of job descriptions.
+To address this limitation, LLM based embeddings were introduced, which significantly improved the model’s ability to understand the semantic context of job descriptions.
 Among all the approaches tested, the combination of XGBoost with LLM embeddings delivered the most reliable and balanced performance, achieving high accuracy and strong Macro-F1 scores.
 The development of a Streamlit web application further transformed the model into a practical tool, allowing users to evaluate job postings in real time and helping protect job seekers, educational institutions, and recruiting platforms from online scams.

 ### Limitations

 Despite its strong performance, this project has several limitations.
 The dataset used may not fully reflect modern or evolving scam strategies, as fraudulent job postings continuously adapt to bypass detection systems.
-Additionally, the analysis was restricted to English-language postings, limiting its applicability to global job markets.
+Additionally, the analysis was restricted to English language postings, limiting its applicability to global job markets.
 Computational constraints also prevented fine-tuning large transformer models such as BERT or RoBERTa, which may have yielded further improvements in performance.

 ### Lessons Learned

 This project highlighted several important lessons in applied machine learning.
 Handling class imbalance using techniques such as SMOTE was critical for improving fraud detection performance.
-The results clearly demonstrated the advantages of LLM embeddings over traditional TF-IDF representations for text-heavy classification tasks.
-Careful text preprocessing and feature engineering played a major role in model reliability, and deploying the final model using Streamlit showed how quickly machine learning research can be converted into a usable, real-world application.
+The results clearly demonstrated the advantages of LLM embeddings over traditional TF IDF representations for text-heavy classification tasks.
+Careful text preprocessing and feature engineering played a major role in model reliability, and deploying the final model using Streamlit showed how quickly machine learning research can be converted into a usable, real world application.

 ### Future Directions

-Future work could focus on incorporating transformer-based models such as BERT or RoBERTa for deeper semantic understanding of job descriptions.
+Future work could focus on incorporating transformer based models such as BERT or RoBERTa for deeper semantic understanding of job descriptions.
 Adding model explainability tools like SHAP or LIME would improve transparency and trust in predictions.
 Deploying the system as a REST API would enable easier integration with job portals and external applications.
-Expanding the dataset through live job scraping and supporting multilingual job postings would further enhance the system’s robustness and real-world impact.
+Expanding the dataset through live job scraping and supporting multilingual job postings would further enhance the system’s robustness and real world impact.

 ## 8. References